Wusthof making Japanese-style knives? Alert the media!

 But the Wusthof version will surely delight.
 The granton cutouts in the high-carbon blade keep food from sticking to it and the handle features a non-slip grip.

-This knife is dishwasher-safe but, as with any high-carbon knife, you’re better off hand washing it.
+This knife is dishwasher-safe but, as with any high-carbon knife, you’re better off washing it by hand.